themanyone/FindAImage/README.md

 # Linux Tutorial

-This section is no longer required, but recommended.
-Learn to use local AI from the command line on Linux.
+**This section is no longer required.** Learn to use local AI from the command line on Linux.
 From there we can automate caption generation of entire directories and subdirectories.
 The command line is where we get ideas to make this stuff.

 Install at least tidy.
 For documentation, consider also installing `pinfo`.